 Disproportionate and sustained male exit is unlikely following industrial decline in advanced economies, which feature low labor mobility (Ganong and Shoag 2017; Kaplan and Schulhofer-Wohl 2017).
 Accordingly, shifts in breadwinning induced by industrial decline are likely to occur while men remain present in both the household and local community.
 Likewise, industrial decline is often abrupt, brought about by rapid technological change or ascendant foreign competition (e.g., Autor, Dorn, and Hanson 2013).
-Observation of women quickly replacing men in the workforce may add to already widespread fears of cultural disruption (Margalit 2019), disconcerting both the many men and women who favor male-breadwinner, female-homemaker family models (Glick et al. 2000).
+Observation of women quickly replacing men in the workforce may add to already widespread fears of cultural disruption (Margalit 2019).
+To the extent that income corresponds to subjective